Chinas Shipbuilding Sector Continues To Lead In World Market - UrduPoint

 China's Shipbuilding Sector Continues To Lead In World Market

-BEIJING, (UrduPoint / Pakistan Point News - 20th Apr, 2023 ) :China's shipbuilding industry continued to lead globally in the first quarter of 2023, boasting the biggest international market share in terms of output, as well as new and holding orders, official data showed Wednesday.
+BEIJING, (UrduPoint / Pakistan Point News - 24th Apr, 2023 ) ::China's shipbuilding industry continued to lead globally in the first quarter of 2023, boasting the biggest international market share in terms of output, as well as new and holding orders, official data showed Monday.

 The country's shipbuilding output hit 9.17 million deadweight tonnes (dwt) during the period, accounting for 43.